dbuchwald/6502/Documentation/Blog/26_Every_day_is_a_school_day.md

 Now the reading is still in megaohm range, while there should be no contact whatsoever, but it's sufficient enough to work correctly.
 With the VIA_CS signal routed from the external chip I have now perfectly stable blink LED on my board, even at 8MHz.

+Even though - the A5 signal seems quite low anyway.
+No worries, will come back to that.

 ### Lesson learned for PCB design

 Again, this is obvious - boys and girls, it doesn't matter how pretty you are on the inside, if you don't wash your private parts properly.
 Same goes for PCB :)